quicwg/multipath/draft-ietf-quic-multipath.md

 update.
 This interval is different from that in {{QUIC-TLS}}
 which used three times the PTO of the sole single path.

-The choice of three times
+The choice of three times the largest PTO is a trade-off:
-the largest PTO is a trade-off.
+Packets that arrive after their decryption key has been discarded will be dropped.
-Longer delays would diminish the probability that packets will be lost if they arrive after their decryption key has been discarded, but keeping old keys available for longer delays reduces the security of the protocol.
+Longer delays reduce the probability of losing packets but keeping old keys longer can negatively impact the security of the protocol.
-Very few packets are expected to arrive after the delay of 3 RTO, and discarding those packets will have limited impact on performance.
+The use of three times the largest PTO aims to minimise packet lost for all paths and therefore limits the impact on performance.

 Following {{Section 5.4 of QUIC-TLS}}, the Key Phase bit is protected, so sending multiple packets with Key Phase bit flipping at the same time